 Definition of Equivalence Relations

-Definition 1 A binary relation \((R,A,A)\) is symmetric if \(x\mathrel{R}y\) implies \(y\mathrel{R}x\).
+Definition 1 A binary relation \((R,A,A)\) is called symmetric if \(x\mathrel{R}y\) implies \(y\mathrel{R}x\).
 If

-\[(x\mathrel{R}y)\wedge(y\mathrel{R}z)\implies x\mathrel{R}z\]holds, then it is called transitive.
-Finally, if \(x\mathrel{R}x\) for all \(x\), then \(R\) is reflexive on \(A\).
+\[(x\mathrel{R}y)\wedge(y\mathrel{R}z)\implies x\mathrel{R}z\]holds, we call it transitive.
+Finally, if \(x\mathrel{R}x\) for all \(x\), we say that \(R\) is reflexive on \(A\).
 A relation \(R\) that is reflexive, symmetric, and transitive is called an equivalence relation.

-Hereafter, when \(R\) is an equivalence relation, we will use \(x\sim_{\tiny R}y\).
-When there is no risk of confusion, we may also write \(x\sim y\) or \(x\equiv y\).
+If \(R\) is an equivalence relation, we will use the notation \(x\sim_{\tiny R}y\).
+When there is no risk of confusion, we also write \(x\sim y\) or \(x\equiv y\).

 Example 2 On a given set \(A\), the relation

-Consider any equivalence relation \(R\) on a set \(A\).
-Since \(R\) is reflexive, \(\Delta_A\subseteq R\), and the inclusion \(R\subseteq A\times A\) is clear.
-Thus the first of the two examples above is the smallest equivalence relation that can be defined on \(A\), and the second is the largest.
+Consider an arbitrary equivalence relation \(R\) on a set \(A\).
+Since \(R\) is reflexive, \(\Delta_A\subseteq R\), and the inclusion \(R\subseteq A\times A\) is obvious.
+Thus, among the two examples above, the first is the smallest equivalence relation that can be defined on \(A\), and the second is the largest.

 This can be summarized as follows.